aspect-build/aspect-cli/README.md

 If your organization needs more help to make your Bazel migration a success, come find us at [aspect.dev](https://aspect.dev)

-We also offer a Professional edition of the Aspect CLI.
-This adds features that big codebases rely on, like BUILD file generation.
 See our website at <http://aspect.build> to learn more about our offerings.

 [bazel]: http://bazel.build